millllllz/fix_warnings/README.md

   lib/foo.ex:31
 ```

 FixWarnings automatically fixes the trivial warnings directly in your Elixir source code.
-Verify the changes, using `git diff` or with the tooling of your choice.
+It removes unused aliases and adds a `_` prefix to unused variables with.

 ## Alpha Warning

 I extracted this from a quickly hacked together script, which worked well for me.
-But don't trust blindly in the patches.
+But don't trust this blindly yet, verify with git diff first.

 Limitations:
 - You have to manually copy the log output that contains the warnings into a file
-- There's a few edge-cases that are not covered yet.
-Check the changes before you commit

 ## Guide